tbocinec/educates-labs/workshops/grafana-intro/workshop/content/00-workshop-overview.md

 Welcome to the Grafana Intro Workshop.
 In this lab you will:

+1. Launch an isolated Ubuntu Docker container (for security)
-1. Install Grafana locally in the Linux environment provided by Educates.
+2. Install Grafana inside the container
-2. Start the Grafana server process.
+3. Start the Grafana server process
-3. Access Grafana through the embedded portal tab.
+4. Access Grafana through the embedded portal tab
-4. Add a (mock) Prometheus data source.
-5. Build a simple dashboard and panel.
+5. Learn about Grafana CLI tools and install plugins
+6. Explore Grafana's user interface
+7. Build your first dashboard with various panels

 > Tip: All shell command blocks are clickable – when you click, the command will be copied/executed in the terminal pane.

 ---
+## Why Use a Container?

+For security reasons, we'll work inside an isolated Ubuntu Docker container.
+This approach:
+- **Keeps the workshop platform secure** - No root access needed on the host
+- **Provides isolation** - Your work won't affect other workshop sessions
+- **Gives you full control** - Root access inside the container to install packages
+- **Easy to reset** - Just restart the container for a clean state

+---
 ## Prerequisites
-The workshop environment already gives you a Linux shell.
-No prior Grafana knowledge required.
+No prior Grafana or Docker knowledge required.
+Basic Linux command line familiarity is helpful.

 ---
 ## Command Usage Pattern